Cameo appearances: DeLashea Strawder (Mosaic Youth Theatre in Detroit), Whitney Johnson (Author, Build An A Team)

 HOFFMAN: And I’ve thought a lot about recursive loops relative to people as part of the social network loop.
 You know, the LinkedIn loop, the Facebook loop.
 The benefit of loops is they compound.
 So the simplest loop that’s described a lot is the virality loop: I send out two invitations and one of them is answered and that person sends out another 2.1 invitations.
 Then you have an exponential curve up and you can get to massive numbers very quickly.

-So then you go, “Okay, when you’re tieing human factors and human decision into the loop, even though the time coefficient is slower, the impact of adapting a human network, a human cloud, may be so fundamentally important.
-Because it’s changing economic potentiality, because the real key question is: how do we use technology to enable many more middle class jobs.”
+So then you go, “Okay, when you’re tying human factors and human decision into the loop, even though the time coefficient is slower, the impact of adapting a human network, a human cloud, may be so fundamentally important.
+Because it’s changing economic potentiality, because the real key question is: how do we use technology to enable many more middle-class jobs.”
 It’s one of the things I’ve been thinking intensely about.

 HOFFMAN: Stacy is thinking intensely about how to encourage more self-reinforcing loops, and more great talent pools.